nf-core/metatdenovo/README.md

 | sample4  | ./a.fastq.gz              | ./b.fastq.gz              |
 ```

-Each row represents a fastq file (single-end) or a pair of fastq files (paired end).
+Each row represents a fastq file (single-end) or a pair of fastq files (paired-end).

 Now, you can run the pipeline using: